 Should you start to slip and lose control do not slam on the brakes, especially if your trailer isn’t straight.
 Ease off the gas and gently glide to a stop while maintaining your steering.

-For more trucking tips visit ExpressTruckTax and please share your stories about driving through wintery conditions in the comment section below.
+For more winter trucking tips visit ExpressTruckTax and please share your stories about winter trucking in the comment section below.